Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Back to Jamaa el Fna for dinner

-Jamaa el Fna is transformed as the evening falls.
+Jamaa el Fna transforms as evening falls.
 The vendors that populate it during the day are being replaced by food stalls.
 It is undoubtedly a good place to have dinner at very cheap prices.

-Of course, the competition among the outdoor restaurants that are installed is very high and it is not uncommon to try to attract you in a way that can be too insistent.
-A great tip for your trip to Marrakech is to keep calm and go for the place that catches your attention.
+Of course, competition among the outdoor restaurants that are installed is very high and it is not uncommon to try to attract you in a way that can be too insistent.
+A great tip for your trip to Marrakech is to stay calm and go for the place that catches your eye.

-After having squeezed the stay in Marrakech during the first day, the next day will be dedicated to an excursion to the spectacular Atlas Mountains.
-On the way back, you can spend some time relaxing in a hammam and recover from camel riding.
+After having squeezed the most out of your stay in Marrakech during the first day, the next day will be dedicated to an excursion to the spectacular Atlas Mountains.
+On the way back, you can spend some time relaxing in a hammam and recover from riding a camel.

 Excursion to the Atlas Mountains from Marrakech

-After having spent the whole day in the desert, the best thing to do when returning to the city is to relax in a hammam, the traditional Arab baths.
+After having spent the whole day in the desert, the best thing to do when returning to the city is to relax with a bath and a good massage in a hammam in Marrakech.

-Marrakech has a good offer of such places, although I recommend that you opt for one of those for visitors.
+A hammam is a traditional Arab bath and Marrakech has a good offer of this type of premises, although I recommend that you opt for one of those for visitors.
 Although the price is somewhat higher than those used by locals, they have the advantage of being mixed and provide everything you need to make the experience unforgettable.

-Day 3: from the Jewish quarter to the modern area via the Saadian tombs and two palaces
+Day 3: from the Jewish quarter to the modern area passing by the Saadian tombs and two palaces

 The last day of your stay in Marrakech will be dedicated to some of its monuments that you have not yet visited.
-Some of them, such as the Saadian tombs, are really essential.
+Some of them, such as the Saadian tombs, are really essential, and many of them are included in the guided tour of Marrakech that I definitely recommend you to hire to make your trip a complete experience.

 Bahia Palace